emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 When you learn a Fighting Move, Talent, or Flourish that has the Spell trait, you can cause it to lose that trait as you can replicate Spells with potent elixirs or alchemical bombs.
 It still counts as a Spell for the purpose of determining if a Circumstance, Status, Item or Enhancement bonus or penalty applies to it.

 When you perform a Fighting Move, Talent, or Flourish, you can choose to store the effect as an alchemical bomb or elixir.
 If you do, the Flourish doesn't take effect immediatly.
-You or an ally can then use the number of actions it would take to Perform the Fighting Move, Talent or Flourish again to activate it and cause it to have its normal effects.
+You or an ally can then again use the number of actions it would take to Perform the Fighting Move, Talent or Flourish to activate it and cause it to have its normal effects.
+The stored Fighting Move, Talent or Flourish lasts for 1 hour or until you store another Fighting Move, Talent or Flourish.

 The creature that activated the Fighting Move, Talent, or Flourish is treated as the one who performed the Fighting Move, Talent, or Flourish for the purpose of determining the point of origin for the ability and may gain a an increased damage die if the one performing the Fighting Move, Talent or Flourish has a free hand when performing it, but you still use your statistics for everything else, such as the attack bonus added to the attack.

 You also learn a Fighting Move with the Spell trait, but it loses that trait immediatly after you learn it.